 - Survival kit: a survival blanket, whistle, paper, pencil, high-energy snack food

 - Optional extras: camera, lightweight shoes, ear plugs for communal bunkrooms (you will be sharing with up to 40 other walkers)

-2 breakfasts and 2 dinners are supplied by Flying Kiwi.
-You will need to purchase 1 lunch and snacks in Te Anau the day before.
-You will need to carry 3 days supply.
+You will need to purchase food in Te Anau the day before.
+You will need to carry enough for the entire hike, so bring 2 to 3 days' supply.